Tickaroo/tikxml/docs/AnnotatingModelClasses.md

 }
 ```

-If we parse an `Author` from a XML document then the text content will be parsed only into `Author.authorDescription`.
+If we parse an `Author` from a XML document then the text content will be parsed only into `Author.authorDescription`, whereas if we parse a `Person` the text content will be parsed into `Person.description`.

 ## Scan Modes
 As you see there are quite some annotations.
 Usually programmers are lazy people.
 Therefore we provide two modes.